ThirVondukr/passlib/docs/lib/passlib.hash.rst

 Active Hashes
 -------------
-While most of these schemes generally require an application-specific implementation, natively used by any Unix flavor to store user passwords, they can be used compatibly along side other modular crypt format hashes:
+While most of these schemes are generally application-specific, and are not natively supported by any Unix OS, they can be used compatibly along side other modular crypt format hashes:

 .. toctree::